sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ➡️ If you plan to run a test, announce yourself on #wg-test-at-scale to ensure you're the only one using it at the moment.

-It is deployed in its own Google Cloud Project and is maintained by the Developer Experience team.
+The services are deployed in the Google Cloud projects `sourcegraph-scaletesting` and `sourcegraph-dogfood`, and are maintained by the Developer Experience team.
 This is very much a collaborative effort and any help to improve it is welcomed.

-> 💡 There are zero alerting enabled on that instance, you are on your own and are expected to reach out for help if you notice something erratic with the deployment itself.
+> 💡 There is _no_ alerting enabled on the instance.
+You are expected to observe how it behaves and reach out for help if you notice something erratic with the deployment itself.

 ## TL;DR to conduct a test

 > ⚠️ Under no circumstances should the instance ever be populated with customer data. **Only use open source or synthetic data.**

-1. Have access to the Google Project: TODO
+1. Have access to the GCP projects by requesting access through Entitle.
 2. Be familiar with our Observability stack.
 3. Be familiar with our Infrastructure code.
 4. Join #wg-test-at-scale and announce yourself.
 5. Adjust the infrastructure to the customer tier you're targeting.
-   1. Open a PR against [the Terraform definitions](https://github.com/sourcegraph/infrastructure/tree/main/scaletesting) for that cluster.
-In particular the nodes count, which is often set to the lowest value to avoid consuming resouces when not using the instance.
-   2. See the [Environment](#Environment) section for more details about how and where to make configuration changes.
+See the [Environment](#Environment) section for more details about how and where to make configuration changes.
-6. Make sure to deploy the right commit you want to test on that intance.
+6. Make sure to deploy the right commit you want to test on the instance.
-   1. When testing a specific verison, manually trigger the update docker images github action with a pin tag for the version you would like to use.
+   - When testing a specific verison, manually trigger the update docker images GitHub action with a pin tag for the version you would like to use.
 This will create a pull request that you can merge.
-   2. NOTE: pin-tag input field accepts both semver format `$MAJOR.$MINOR.$PATCH` as well as sourcegraph tag format `[build_number]_[date]_[short git SHA1]`
+   - NOTE: pin-tag input field accepts both semver format `$MAJOR.$MINOR.$PATCH` as well as sourcegraph tag format `[build_number]_[date]_[short git SHA1]`
-   3. See [Deploying code](#deploying-code) section for more details about to how to deploy these code changes.
+   - See [Deploying code](#deploying-code) section for more details about to how to deploy these code changes.
-7. Populate the code hosts with your test data.
+7. Use the available [test data](#Testing-data), or populate the code hosts with your test data.
-   1. `TODO`
+   - We do not have any recommended methods on how to set up test data.
+Feel free to discuss your test cases in #wg-test-at-scale, where we are happy to explore possible solutions.
-8. Perform actions to test that deployment, from the perpective of your business domain.
+8. Perform actions to test your deployed changes from the perspective of your business domain.
-9. Announce on the channel that you're finished with your test.
+9. Announce in the channel that you're finished with your test.
 10. Share your experience and results on that channel to help others to understand how we can improve the scale testing process.
-11. Downscale the cluster to zero nodes.

 ### Environment